joshbegley/nyt-latest/README.md

 `Trocheck played 10:03 in the OT loss to Canada on Thursday.
 Only Rangers teammate Chris Kreider played less among the U.S. players.`\
 https://nytimes.com/athletic/6151452/2025/02/21/vincent-trocheck-broken-finger-rangers-4-nations/

 **F.D.A.
-Staffed Up to Review A.I. and Food Safety.
-Those Hires Are Now Gone.**\
+Firings Decimated Teams Reviewing A.I. and Food Safety**\
-`Teams evaluating high-tech surgical robots and insulin-delivery systems were gutted by Trump layoffs even though industry fees, not taxpayers, financed the employee salaries.`\
+`Staff units evaluating high-tech surgical robots and insulin-delivery systems were gutted by Trump layoffs even though industry fees, not taxpayers, financed the employee salaries.`\
 https://nytimes.com/2025/02/21/health/fda-trump-layoffs-device-and-food-safety.html

 **Celebrating 100 Years of Edward Gorey**\